nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: An error message is displayed in the Results Display.
 This is because `Interviewing` is not a valid value for the `STATUS` parameter.

+6. `find n/Google n/Meta s/new s/applied`

+   **Expected**: The List Panel shows the internship entries whose company name exactly matches at least one of the company name fields and status matches at least one of the status fields.
+   This means that for the `find` command, whenever there are multiple instances of different fields, the internship entries filtered out must match at least one input from every different field.

 [More test cases will be added for combination of parameters...]